yulonglim/tp/docs/DeveloperGuide.md

 * have to also add emergency contact into her phone contact list which makes it flooded, which is hard to find or link it with the correct student
 * would prefer to have an app that can also store other emergency information (e.g. blood type and allergies) all in one place

 **Value proposition**: Manage contacts faster than a typical mouse/GUI driven app.
-Allows teachers to have a dedicated teach book to keep their work life separated from their personal life.
+Allows teachers to have a dedicated app to keep their work life separated from their personal life.
 Allows teacher to find students and their emergency information accurately and easily.

 ### User stories